 Tonny Rutakirwa is a conscientious entrepreneur growing a multi-sectoral multinational out of London, United Kingdom.
 He is Chairman of Tonniez Group Holdings, which he founded in East Africa on 28th December 2008 and is the author of 7 titles on entrepreneurship and talent growth.

 He is also Corporate Affairs Director, Europe for Kizito Group of Companies where he oversees all public engagements for the company there.
-He has traveled widely in Africa, Asia and Europe.
-A mentor, he has spoken at large public fora intended to spring young people into their various destinies.
+He has traveled widely in Africa, Asia, and Europe.
+A mentor, he has spoken at large public forum intended to spring young people into their various destinies.

 Check out his website for more.

 I have divided the interview into three different sections to understand how he started his business and built a global conglomerate and moved forward so fast with a vision to change the world.
 Let’s enjoy the interview.

 The Story of Building A Global Conglomerate From Scratch

 Tonny Rutakirwa was born in Uganda’s capital Kampala in 1990, He attended Salvation Army Nursery school, Lohana Academy for his Primary Education, Namirembe Hillside High School for his O’ level and completed his A’ level at London College of St Lawrence.

 He later proceeded to get a degree in technology from the Asia Pacific University College of Technology and Innovation (UCTI – APIIT) Malaysia.
 The genius became a business expert from his childhood, in a continent where business was thought to be an adult affair.
 He made his first million while in primary school, at age 10.